List of placeholder names: India

+Pakistan

+In Pakistan, mainly where the languages are more influenced by Persian, they use Falana as a placeholder more commonly for anonymous person.

 Indonesian

+Universal

+Anu can be used colloquialy as a placeholder for an object, person, action, concept, or anything whose name is unknown or forgotten.
+For example, si Anu membeli anu di toko anu (Anu buys anu in an anu shop).

+Persons

-There is no single name that is widely accepted, but Joni (Indonesian for Johnny), and Budi are widely used for males in elementary textbooks.
-Ini ibu Budi (this is Budi's mother) is a common phrase in primary school's standardized reading textbook from 1980s until it was removed in 2014.
-Popular female placeholder names are Ani, Sinta, Sri, Dewi.
-Fulan (male) and Fulanah (female) are also often found, especially in religious articles (both are derived from Arabic).
+There is no single name that is widely accepted, but Joni (Johnny) and Budi are widely used for males in elementary textbooks.
+Ini ibu Budi (this is Budi's mother) was a common phrase in primary school's standardized reading textbook from 1980s until it was removed in 2014.
+Popular female placeholder names are Ani, Sinta, Sri, and Dewi.

+Fulan (male) and Fulanah (female) are also often found, especially in religious articles.
+Both are derived from Arabic.
+These two also have other variations derived from them such as localized Polan and Polanah.

+Time

-Zaman kuda gigit besi (the era when horses bite iron) and zaman baheula indicates a very long time ago.
+Zaman kuda gigit besi (the era when horses bite iron) means the time when horses biting iron (or bridle) are still very common on roads.
+There is also zaman baheula which indicates a very long time ago.
+Baheula is a Sundanese loan word meaning ancient.

 Irish

 Things

 Common Irish placeholders for objects include an rud úd "that thing over there", an rud sin eile "that other thing", and cá hainm seo atá air "whatever its name is".

 Persons

-In Irish, the common male name "Tadhg" is part of the very old phrase Tadhg an mhargaidh (Tadhg of the market-place) which combines features of the English phrases "average Joe" and "man on the street".
+In Irish, the common male name "Tadhg" is part of the very old phrase Tadhg an mhargaidh (Tadhg of the market-place), which combines features of the English phrases "average Joe" and "man on the street".

 This same placeholder name, transferred to English-language usage and now usually rendered as Taig, became and remains a vitriolic derogatory term for an Irish Catholic and has been used by Unionists in Northern Ireland in such bloodthirsty slogans as "If guns are made for shooting, then skulls are made to crack.
 You've never seen a better Taig than with a bullet in his back" and "Don't be vague, kill a Taig".

-Irish English speakers will often refer to a person whose name is unknown (or can’t be recalled) as “your man”.
+Irish English speakers will often refer to a person whose name is unknown (or can't be recalled) as "your man".